ARTIST STATEMENT

 Early on, I found silk dyeing and loved the wicking of dye on silk.
 Silk has wonderfully vivid and transparent qualities when dyed.
 I use a variety of methods of applying the dye from painterly to Shibori to printing.

-I adapted a technique to adhere dyed silk to acrylic glass.
+I created a technique to adhere dyed silk to acrylic glass.
 The silk seems to become one with the glass allowing me to create three-dimensional art pieces that stand upright, so that light can shine through and exploit the dyed silk’s vibrant quality.
 These pieces show equally well from the backside.
 I usually cut the acrylic glass into supportive shapes.